dmaluenda/hands_on_machine_learning/README.md

   conda --version
   ```

   You should see something like `conda 24.x.x`.
-If instead you see an error such as `conda is not recognized`,
+If you see an error such as `conda is not recognized`,
-  close the terminal and open Anaconda Prompt instead, or restart your computer.
+  close the terminal and open again the Anaconda Prompt, or restart your computer.

 * <ins>Understand the Prompt</ins>: